KrisGoorhuis/pleo-space-rockets/README.md

 call to something like Google Maps to determine a time zone for every card would be a bit much.)
 I decided to show the UTC offset in place of a time zone instead.

 Default behavior is to parse time in the user's time zone.
 Moment's `.parseZone()` will keep the original string's offset intact.
+The underline was the best way I could think of to suggest that it's hoverable.

+## Testing
+npm run test -- --silent=false

+## Lessons & Learnings
+I hadn't thought about pagination before.